 As for many Councils within the Greater Sydney Region, the decline in the affordability of housing is a key issue for the City of Canada Bay.
-Over the last 20 years there has been an ongoing decline in the proportion of housing stock available for low to moderate income households in particular.
-The desirable location and proximity of the LGA, together with the upward pressure on property prices from urban renewal and stagnation of wages is expected to cause further declines in affordability over future decades.
+Over the last 20 years there has been an ongoing decline in the proportion of housing stock available for very low to moderate income households in particular.
+The desirable location and proximity of the LGA, together with the upward pressure on property prices and the increasing cost of living, is expected to cause further declines in affordability over future decades.
 This will lead to increased demand for Affordable and Social Housing.